Comparison of Anomaly Detectors: Context Matters: Compared methods

 \paragraph{Anomaly Score} The likelihood function \eqref{eq:vae-px} also constitutes the ideal anomaly score.
 Some training losses such as ELBO \eqref{eq:vae_loss} were designed as approximations of the likelihood and can thus be used as anomaly scores.
 However, this interpretation is not so clear for other training losses, i.e. \eqref{eq:wae_loss}, \eqref{eq:aae_loss}, hence their authors propose anomaly scores as part of the method.
 Nevertheless, many scores are interchangeable, giving rise to another degree of freedom (hyperparameter) for the use of autoencoders in anomaly detection.
 A common score is based on the first term in the loss i.e. a Monte Carlo estimate of the expectation of conditional log-likelihood over the encoder, yielding This score, called sampled reconstruction error (abbreviated as rs), was shown in~\citep{xu2018unsupervised} to be more accurate than evaluating~\eqref{eq:vae-px} by sampling $z$ from the prior $p(\vec{z})$.
 Further simplification is based on replacing samples from the encoder by its mean, yielding the common reconstruction error score (abbreviated as rm)

 The usage of~\eqref{eq:score_mean} is justified by the assumption that taking the mean at the encoder should approximate~\eqref{eq:score_sample} while having lower computational demands.
-For adversarial autoencoders, the above simplifications can be combined with the discriminator score~\citep{schlegl2017unsupervised, zenatiEfficientGANBasedAnomaly2018},
+For adversarial autoencoders, these simplifications can be combined with the discriminator score~\citep{schlegl2017unsupervised, zenatiEfficientGANBasedAnomaly2018},

-The above reconstruction-error based anomaly scores were criticized in~\citep{pidhorskyi2018generative} for not capturing the true data density $p(\vec{x}).$ They propose a replacement based on the orthogonal decomposition of the data into $x=x^\bot +x^{\parallel} $ where the $x^\parallel$ lies in the tangent space of to the manifold defined by the decoder.
+The reconstruction-error based anomaly scores were criticized in~\citep{pidhorskyi2018generative} for not capturing the true data density $p(\vec{x}).$ The proposed replacement is based on the orthogonal decomposition of the data into $x=x^\bot +x^{\parallel} $ where the $x^\parallel$ lies in the tangent space of to the manifold defined by the decoder.
 This allows to decompose the marginal likelihood into a product of two orthogonal parts

 where $p(\vec{x}^\bot)$ is the reconstruction error, and $p(\vec{x}^\parallel)$ is obtained by transformation of variables~\eqref{eq:rv_transformation}.
-This score is below abbreviated as jc.
+This score is abbreviated as \textit{jc} in the following text.
 The calculation of~\eqref{eq:jacodeco} is expensive, as it needs to compute the singular value decomposition of the Jacobian.
 For implementation details, see~\citep{pidhorskyi2018generative} or~\citep{vsmidl2019anomaly}.

 \paragraph{Other models and techniques} A plethora of models based on probabilistic autoencoders and specialized for anomaly detection was introduced in recent years, such as~\citep{zong2018deep, pereira2018unsupervised, xu2018unsupervised, principi2017acoustic, chen2018unsupervised, chalapathyGroupAnomalyDetection2018}.
 Below, we list models included in the comparison and not described above.